 As your Live-in Carer may spend their breaks and downtime in their room; it is nice for them to have furnishings such as a comfortable bed, bedside table, chest of drawers, wardrobe, an armchair, desk and television where possible.
 In almost all cases, wifi connection is essential.

-It is the responsibility of the Customer to provide ample food; clean bedding must be supplied for live-in carers, as well as adequate cleaning materials to carry out cleaning properly.
+It is the responsibility of the Customer to provide ample food (or a food allowance); clean bedding must be supplied for live-in carers, as well as adequate cleaning materials to carry out cleaning properly.

 Carers should not use the customer’s telephones (whether landlines or mobile) other than on the customer’s behalf.